wangvsa/recorder-viz/README.md

 ```

-Here's an example on how to use the provided class.
+Here's an example on how to use the provided classes.

 ```python
 from recorder_viz import RecorderReader